discourse/discourse-akismet/README.md

 This project uses MIT-LICENSE.

+## Hipchat Integration

+If you want to notify Hipchat when spam is found, consider installing the [discourse-akismet-hipchat](https://github.com/discourse/discourse-akismet-hipchat) as well!

 ## Authors

 The original plugin was authored by Michael Verdi (@verdi327) for use at New Relic.
 It has since been